-As of August 31, 2017 the District had no tax abatement agreements in place nor were there any tax abatements entered into by other local government entities with property owners that would affect the District's levy rates.
+As of August 31, 2018 the District had no tax abatement agreements in place nor were there any tax abatements entered into by other local government entities with property owners that would affect the District's levy rates.

-NOTE 15: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS
+NOTE 13: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS

 In a joint resolution of the Valley School District Board and the Loon Lake School District Board, VL Transport Center (the "Cooperative") was duly formed on November 16, 2005 pursuant to 39.34 RCW, RCW 28A.335.160 and chapter 180-32 WAC.
 The resolution conferred contractual authority and subsequent ownership of the inter-district transportation cooperative facility on Valley School District and designated Valley School District as the host district and legal applicant for purposes of chapter 180-32 WAC.
 Transportation operations for both districts are run out of the VL Transport Center facility.
 Loon Lake School District has assigned its State transportation operations allocation to Valley School District.
 As the host district, Valley School District employs all bus drivers and maintains all buses for both districts.
 Bus purchasing is not included as part of the cooperative and thus, each district continues to maintain its own transportation vehicle fund and to purchase/dispose of buses as necessary.
 The cooperative also owns one fuel truck and leases another from one of the cooperative member districts.
 The District purchases fuel under its fuel bid from fuel terminals located in Spokane.
 With the ability to purchase fuel directly from the fuel terminals, the cooperative is able to realize substantial cost savings.
 As a result, other districts have joined the cooperative in order to obtain fuel at lower prices.
-As of August 31, 2016 the cooperative had nine active members in addition to Valley and Loon Lake School Districts.
+As of August 31, 2018 the cooperative had nine active members in addition to Valley and Loon Lake School Districts.
 All revenue and expenses associated with fuel are accounted for within Valley School District's General Fund, Program 89.
 Fuel expenses associated specifically with Valley and Loon Lake School Districts are accounted for through the debit/credit transfer process between Program 89 and Program 99 (Transportation Operations).

-For fiscal year 2016-17, the VL Transport Center cooperative revenues totaled \$269,175, as compared to the preceding year's revenues of \$239,347.
-Expenditures related to the cooperative totaled \$284,379, as compared to the preceding year's expenditures of \$228,676.
+For fiscal year 2017-18, the VL Transport Center cooperative revenues totaled \$295,579, as compared to the preceding year's revenues of \$269,175.
+Expenditures related to the cooperative totaled \$291,053, as compared to the preceding year's expenditures of \$284,379.

-Of the District's 720.14 full-time equivalent student enrollment in fiscal year 2016-17, 452.25 FTEs were enrolled in Columbia Virtual Academy (CVA), an Alternative Learning Experience (ALE) program where most students participate remotely.
+Of the District's 698.82 full-time equivalent student enrollment in fiscal year 2017-18, 445.46 FTEs were enrolled in Columbia Virtual Academy (CVA), an Alternative Learning Experience (ALE) program where most students participate remotely.
 CVA is an online school program approved by the Digital Learning Department of the Office of the Superintendent of Public Instruction ("OSPI"), and is accredited through the Northwest Accreditation Commission.
 CVA is governed by Washington Administrative Code ("WAC") 392-121-182.
-That State regulation generally provides, for example, that to be "counted" as an enrolled student in any particular month, an ALE student (1) must have a written student learning plan on that month's count day, and (2) must have had direct personal contact with school staff at least once during the 20 school days before that month's count day.
 In addition to ALE students enrolled directly in the District's CVA program (and considered part of the District's total student enrollment), the District offers its CVA program to 8 other Washington school districts through inter-local agreements with the District.
-Under these agreements, the District provides various CVA-Central services related to administration of each school district's CVA program and charges a fee to these member school districts for the services provided.
+Under these agreements, the District provides various